Louis Cardis

-Louis Cardis (1825 – 1877) was an American politician who served as a member of the Texas House of Representatives from 1874 until his assassination in 1877.
+Louis Cardis (1825–1877) was an American politician who served as a member of the Texas House of Representatives from 1874 until his assassination in 1877.

-He was born in the Piedmont region of Italy.
+He was born in the Piedmont region of what was then the Kingdom of Sardinia.
 He served as a captain in Giuseppe Garibaldi's army before immigrating to the United States in 1854.
 Cardis moved to El Paso, Texas in 1864.
 He quickly learned the Spanish language and established a political power base with the Mexican American citizens of the area.